Portsmouth, Ohio: Floodwalls

-The original mural project was finished in the fall of 2003.
+The original mural project was finished in 2003.
 Since then several additional panels have been added, including murals honoring Portsmouth's baseball heroes in 2006; and the Tour of the Scioto River Valley (TOSRV), a bicycle tour between Columbus and Portsmouth in 2007.

 Indian Head Rock

-The Indian Head Rock is an eight-ton sandstone boulder which until 2007 rested at the bottom of the Ohio River.
+The Indian Head Rock is an eight-ton sandstone boulder that until 2007 rested at the bottom of the Ohio River.
 Historically, the boulder was used to record low river stages.
-It is notable due to its history and due to the figures and names of individuals which were carved into the rock at times of low water levels.
+It is notable due to its history and the figures and names of people carved into the rock at times of low water levels.
 In 1917, the construction of a dam downriver from Portsmouth meant that the rock would forever be submerged, if not for its recovery by a group of local divers led by an Ironton historian.
-The removal of the rock led the states of Kentucky and Ohio into a legislative battle to determine its ownership and disposition.
-The rock was returned to the state of Kentucky in 2010.
+The rock's removal led Kentucky and Ohio into a legislative battle to determine its ownership and disposition.
+The rock was returned to Kentucky in 2010.

 Guinness World Records

-Portsmouth's leaders and citizens have organized to win certification for several Guinness World Records for the city of Portsmouth.
-In 2018, the "Friends Plant Portsmouth event participants shattered the record for the most persons simultaneously potting plants" while, later that year, Portsmouth beat out Waukesha, Wisconsin, the previous world record holder, for the most people simultaneously Christmas caroling which now stands at 1822 carolers.
+Portsmouth's leaders and citizens have organized to win certification for several Guinness World Records for the city.
+In 2018, the "Friends Plant Portsmouth" participants shattered the record for the most people simultaneously potting plants.
+Later that year, Portsmouth beat Waukesha, Wisconsin, the previous world record holder, for the most people simultaneously Christmas caroling, which now stands at 1,822 carolers.
 They also beat the previous record for most people wrapping Christmas presents simultaneously.

-Professional sports
+Parks and recreation

+Portsmouth has 14 parks for residents and community use.
+These include Alexandria Park (Ohio and Scioto River confluence), Bannon Park (near Farley Square), Branch Rickey Park (on Williams Street near levee), Buckeye Park (near Branch Rickey Park), Cyndee Secrest Park (Sciotoville), Dr. Hartlage Park (Rose Street in Sciotoville), Labold Park (near Spartan Stadium), Larry Hisle Park (23rd Street & Thomas Ave.), Mound Park (17th & Hutchins Streets), York Park (riverfront), Spartan Stadium, Tracy Park (Chillicothe & Gay Streets), and Weghorst Park (Fourth & Jefferson Streets).

+Portsmouth's Spock Community Dog Park, named after a K9 who died protecting his partner, is a recreational dog park implemented in 2019 that gives people a place to walk their dogs and have leisure time.

+A new skate-park, designed by Spohn Ranch Skateparks, is planned for construction in the near future.